hafissafu/Modern-Ecommerce-Platforms/README.md

 #### WooCommerce PDF-IPS-THAI
 - It is Plugin to help about language of system, to make thai font can not display to show on the system especially in the invoice and pacging slips.
 ## Methods
+To have a good website effective It is necessary to use the appropriate creation process.
+The Methodlogy that use to created and bulid my website is Agile.Agile is an iterative and incremental approach to software development that emphasizes collaboration, adaptability, and customer feedback.
+It's particularly suitable for projects like Backer store's E-Commerce Website, which may require ongoing updates, feature additions, and improvements to meet changing customer needs and market trends.

 ## Website overview
 Let's come to see and visite my E-commerce website[Backer store] via pictures, and for this part will have diagram to show outlining key processes and step-by-step screenshots of my website to provide a visual insight into the user experience and functionality that is BPMN[Business Process Model and Notation]